Mission Driven Priorities

-3.3.1 Learning & Assessment Tools: Engage members in educational opportunities for adoption and adapting tools for learning and assessment.
+3.3.1 Learning & Assessment Tools: Engage members in educational opportunities for adopting and adapting tools for Interprofessional Education and Interprofessional Practice.

-3.3.2 Transform Curriculum Models: Lead transformation of curriculum models from semester learning and teaching of interprofessional theory to achieving interprofessional practice.
+3.3.2 Transform Curriculum Models: Lead transformation of curriculum models from time and place based teaching and learning of interprofessional theory to achieving interprofessional practice.

 3.3.3 Encourage Professional Development: Engage schools and partner organizations in providing continuing professional development to pharmacist practitioners regarding interprofessional education and practice.